nimeslug/COMPREHENSIVE-REAL-ESTATE-ANALYSIS-WITH-K-MEANS---LINEAR-REGRESSION/README.md

-# COMPREHENSIVE REAL ESTATE ANALYSIS WITH K-MEANS & LINEAR REGRESSION
+# COMPREHENSIVE REAL ESTATE ANALYSIS

 This project presents a complete data mining workflow applied to real estate data.
 It combines unsupervised learning (K-Means clustering) and supervised learning (Linear Regression), along with essential preprocessing and visualization steps.
 The aim is to explore data patterns, segment properties, and predict housing prices.